3 different ways to pronounce the LETTER C in Spanish (with audio + examples)

 ocho, coche, cuchillo.

-If you want to pronounce the Spanish CH like a native speaker, you should:
+If you want to pronounce the Spanish CH like a native speaker, try this:

 - Avoid the kissing shape.
 Your lips are more relaxed when pronouncing Spanish CH, while your lips are tenser when pronouncing it in English (a little bit like kissing shape).

-To get the sound of Spanish CH, try to say the following words but hide your lips when you pronounce the CH –[ʧ]-, put your tongue a bit towards your teeth and smile at the same time.
+Say “salchicha” (with English accent) and identify where you put your tongue.
+Now, to get the sound of Spanish CH, hide your lips when you pronounce the CH –[ʧ]-, put your tongue a bit towards your teeth and smile at the same time.